pngobiro/pngobiro.github.io/colleges/kmtc/diploma/Diploma in Medical Engineering Technology/ Clinical Engineering/notes/Clinical-Engineering-2-ManualF/pdf-to-html-conversion-prompt-v9.3.md

 ## Rich UI Edition Complete ✅

-This document represents the **complete PDF to HTML Conversion System Prompt (v9) - Rich UI Edition** with all enhanced patterns and components implemented from our pharmacology study guide project.
+This document represents the **complete PDF to HTML Conversion System Prompt (v9.3) - Rich UI Edition** with all enhanced patterns, components, and mathematical equations support implemented from our clinical engineering and pharmacology study guide projects.

 ### Included Enhancements:
 - ✅ Modern Design System with Glassmorphism effects